-As mentioned above, Ohio state income tax rates range from 0% to 4.997% across eight brackets.
+As mentioned above, Ohio state income tax rates range from 0% to 4.797% across six brackets.
 The same brackets apply to all taxpayers, regardless of filing status.
-The first bracket covers income between $0 and $10,850, while the highest bracket covers income over $217,400.
+The first bracket covers income up to $21,750, while the highest bracket covers income over $217,400.

 Many cities and villages in Ohio levy their own municipal income taxes.
-Over 600 municipalities have their own income taxes.
+In fact, over 600 municipalities have their own income taxes.
 That means chances are good that your wages will be subject to a local income tax rate.